 ‘Food will be medicine’ in the future, says UMass Lowell researcher

 Growing evidence reveals that the benefits of healthy bacteria in the gut go well beyond fighting off pathogens and aiding digestion.
-A healthy composition of the gut microbiome – a vast army of micro-organisms that keep us alive – could help prevent depression, obesity, arthritis and illnesses such as Parkinson’s disease among others.
+A healthy composition of the gut microbiome.
+A vast army of micro-organisms that keep us alive which could help prevent depression, obesity, arthritis and illnesses.

-UMass Lowell’s Kelsey Mangano, a professor in the Department of Biomedical and Nutritional Sciences and researcher in the university’s Center for Population Health, conducts research on the effects of nutrition on bones, muscles and inflammation.
+UMass Lowell’s Kelsey Mangano, is a professor in the Department of Biomedical and Nutritional Sciences and researcher in the university’s Center for Population Health.
+She conducted research on the effects of nutrition on bones, muscles and inflammation.
 Her most recent project examines the role of yogurt intake on the composition of the gut microbiome.

-Mangano, who is also registered dietitian, shares her expertise on the new medical frontier of the gut microbiome and what it means for health outcomes.
+Mangano, who is also registered dietitian, shares the new medical frontier of the gut microbiome and what it means for health outcomes.

 Q: Why is the gut microbiome important?

 A: Think of your gut as a house that contains 100 trillion bacteria that live or die, depending on what you feed it.
 Healthy bacteria are fighting for a home and are less likely to survive on diets of junk food and refined sugars.

 Q: How does a healthy gut compare to an unhealthy gut?